isw4/proj4-brevets/README.md

     | Next  600     | 11.428        | 28

     ```
-    For example, a controle at 700km has an opening time of:
+    For example, suppose a brevet of 1000km has a controle at 700km.
+    This controle has an opening time of:
     200/34 + 200/32 + 200/30 + 100/28 = 22.37h (22h 22m) after the starting time

     And a closing time of: